 Water governance refers to the political, social, economic, and administrative systems that influence the use and management of water.
 It is essentially about who gets what water, when and how, and who has the right to water, its related services and their benefits.

+Many political processes affect water allocation, such as agriculture, trade, energy, and environmental and industrialization policies.
+These factors make effective water governance difficult.
+Other challenges for water governance include poor resource management, corruption, inappropriate institutional arrangements, bureaucratic inertia, insufficient human capacity, and lack of investment funds.
 The answer to such challenges is to establish clear roles and responsibilities for governments, civil society, and the private sector in relation to water resources.
 Each actor has an important part to play and water governance is about creating the foundation for them to do just that.

 This requires the engagement of a range of institutions and actors.
 Effective water governance is inclusive, data driven, and based on correct and relevant information.
 It enables stakeholders to find ways to balance the trade-offs between different sectors and actors, overcome hurdles, work out agreements, and ultimately set up sustainable processes for the regulation and use of water.

 Water is the dealmaker for a sustainable future